prei007/formative-assessment/README.md

-# formative-assessment
-Demonstrator of formative assessment using AI and Bayesian Networks
+# Formative assessment using AI and Bayesian Networks

 ## Main idea